-Unit 2: Kinetic Theory of Gases
+Unit 3: Kinetic Theory of Gases

-- 2.1 Derivation of Maxwell's law of distribution of velocities, graphical representation, experimental verification of the law, most probable velocity, derivation of average, RMS and most probable velocities. - 2.2 Collision diameter, collision frequency in a single gas and in a mixture of two gases, mean free path, frequency of collision, effusion, the rate of effusion, time dependence of pressure of an effusing gas, the law of corresponding states, transport properties of gases.
+3.1 Maxwell's law of distribution of velocities - derivation, graphical representation and experimental verification, most probable velocity, derivation of average, RMS and most probable velocities.

+- 3.2 Collision diameter, collision frequency in a single gas and in a mixture of two gases, mean free path, frequency of collision, effusion, the rate of effusion, time dependence of pressure of an effusing gas, the law of corresponding states. - 3.3 Transport properties of gases diffusion, thermal conduction and viscosity of gases.

-Unit 3: Statistical Thermodynamics
+Unit 4: Statistical Thermodynamics

-- 3.1 Brief history about the macroscopic and microscopic approach in science, permutation, probability, Stirling's approximation, macrostates and microstates, equal a priori principle and thermodynamic probability, thermodynamic probability and entropy, phase-space, ensemble, types of ensembles. - 3.2 Boltzmann distribution law, partition function and its physical significance, relation between molecular partition function and molar partition function, distinguishable and indistinguishable particles, partition function and thermodynamic functions, separation of partition function-translational, rotational, vibrational, and electronic partition functions, partition function for hydrogen.
-Thermal de-Broglie wavelength. - 3.3 Calculation of thermodynamic functions and equilibrium constants, Sackur-Tetrode equation, statistical formulation of third law of thermodynamics, residual entropy, heat capacity of gases classical and quantum theories. - 3.4 Heat capacity of solids: the vibrational properties of solids, Dulong and Petit's law, Einstein's theory and its limitations, Debye theory and its limitations. - 3.5 Need for quantum statistics, Bosons and Fermions, Bose-Einstein statistics: Bose-Einstein distribution law, Bose-Einstein condensation, first order and higher order phase transitions, liquid helium, Fermi-Dirac statistics: Fermi-Dirac distribution law, application in electron gas, thermionic emission.
+- 4.1 Probability, permutations and combinations, configurations, macrostates and microstates, equal a priori principle and thermodynamic probability, ensemble, types of ensembles, phase-space, Stirling's approximation, thermodynamic probability and entropy. - 4.2 Boltzmann distribution law, degeneracy, evaluation of $\beta$ , partition function and its physical significance, canonical partition function and molecular partition function, partition function and thermodynamic functions, separation of molecular partition function translational, rotational, vibrational, and electronic partition functions.
+Rotational states of hydrogen, Thermal de-Broglie wavelength. - 4.3 Entropy of ideal monoatomic gas Sackur-Tetrode equation, equilibrium constants and partition function, statistical formulation of third law of thermodynamics, residual entropy. - 4.4 Heat capacity of solids: The vibrational properties of solids, Dulong and Petit's law, Einstein's theory and its limitations, Debye theory and its limitations.